ericn602/Khan-Academy-Project/README.md

 ## Requirements
 Please make sure to download the dependencies needed in order to run the file.
 - Python (at least 2.7)
-- networkx and matplotlib, install by running 'pip install networkx matplotlib'
+- networkx and matplotlib, install by running `pip install networkx matplotlib`

 ## How to run
 There are 4 different modes that you can run the program with.